Connect with others who understand.

 2. Sex- and Age-Adjusted Population Analysis of Prevalence Estimates for Hidradenitis Suppurativa in the United States — JAMA Dermatology

-3. European S1 Guideline for the Treatment of Hidradenitis Suppurativa/Acne Inversa — Journal of The European Academy of Dermatology and Venereology
+3. European S1 Guideline for the Treatment of Hidradenitis Suppurativa/Acne Inversa — Journal of the European Academy of Dermatology and Venereology

 4. What Is Hidradenitis Suppurativa? — Canadian Family Physician